 Haiti was hit with a life-altering earthquake on January 12, 2010.
 The nation's still in shambles, but the church is rising up.
 Haiti is experiencing a spiritual revival right now like it has never seen before.
 Communities are turning to pastors for leadership, and the local church is becoming the driving force behind Haiti's ongoing rebirth.
 Be part of this key moment in Haiti’s history and the church’s impact on this nation.
 Come ready to serve and ready to be blessed.

-Once a part of Romania, this former Soviet republic declared independence in 1991.
-Moldova, one of the poorest European countries, is riddled with a high underground crime rate.
-This country is vulnerable as a transit point of human trafficking.
-The main language spoken is Romanian (also called Moldovan) but there's debate as to what the Moldovan ethnicity is exactly.
-We need people who will bring kingdom clarity and declare the peace of God over a land filled with confusion and chaos.
+Once a part of Romania and a former Soviet Republic, Moldova declared independence in 1991.
+Immediately after, the economy severely declined.
+Because it relies so heavily on agriculture, Moldova is the poorest country is Europe.
+It is also riddled with underground crime and is a vulnerable transit point of human trafficking.
+Because the main language is Romanian, there's debate as to what the Moldovan ethnicity is exactly.
+Will you share the peace of God over a land searching for hope?

 Ireland boasts a heritage of Christianity through Catholicism.
 Yet the lifeless display of faith reveals that this nation is farther from God than ever.
 Rampant alcoholism and suicide rates reveal a desperate need for hope.
 Through sports, children's outreach, street evangelism, pub ministry, and the relationships that just happen along the way, the World Race reintroduces a life-giving faith to this beautiful, historic culture.